 6. Brazilian Santos

-Brazilian Santos processing will usually be roasted to the medium-dark roast stage.
+Brazilian Santos coffee is typically roasted to a medium-dark roast levels.
 This makes these beans present as one type of coffee beans with a reasonably oily appearance.

 As for the taste, this coffee offers a unique flavor that combines the nuances of nuts and chocolate with the bitterness of coffee.